20x20ft 6mx6m container dome shelter with end wall. 3D render 45 degree angle

 2. Intended Use: Consider what activities will take place within the shelter.

-3. Type of Shelter: Different designs may necessitate specific anchoring solutions.
+3. Type of Shelter: Different designs may necessitate bespoke anchoring solutions.

 4. Relocatable vs. Permanent Needs: If you anticipate moving your shelter, opt for temporary foundations.